amit-23-hub/amit-23-hub/README.md

 - 👋 Hi, I’m @amit-23-hub
-- 👀 I’m interested in web development
+- 👀 I’m interested in MERN STACK
-- 🌱 I’m currently learning html,CSS, javascript,c &c++
-- 💞️ I’m looking to collaborate on front-end development
+- 💞️ I’m looking to collaborate on MERN STACK PREOJECT
 - 📫 How to reach me  amitsahani2322003@gmail.com

 <!---